Life in the UK Test: Before You Book

 • Confirm you have valid ID

-• Choose a date 2-4 weeks away
+• Choose a date two to four weeks away

-• Pick a convenient test centre
+• Pick a convenient centre

 The Life in the UK test is a straightforward exam if you're prepared.
 Get your booking sorted, focus on studying, and you'll be ready to pass.